Hypergraph polynomials and the Bernardi process: The Bernardi process for hypergraphs

 In both cases the current graphs form a decreasing sequence.
 We say that an edge was \emph{kept} by the process if it was examined as a current edge, and was not removed from the current graph.
 If an edge $\varepsilon$ is kept then `$\mathbf f$ cannot be realized without it' in the current graph, that is, $\varepsilon$ is part of any spanning tree realizing $\mathbf f$ in the current graph and hence in all subsequent current graphs, too.
 In particular, once an edge is kept, it can never get removed --- the decision of keeping is final, just like the decision of removal.

-We say that an edge has been \emph{traversed} by the process if it has been traversed from the violet direction or from the emerald direction.
+We say that an edge has been \emph{traversed} by the process if it has been traversed either from the violet direction or from the emerald direction.
 Traversed edges form an increasing sequence of subgraphs of $\bip\HH$.
 In fact, the graph of traversed edges will always be a subgraph of the current graph, but for this we have yet to show that traversed edges never get removed (cf.\ Lemma \ref{l:traversed_edge_is_not_deleted}).
 The problem of course is with the edges $ew$ of Definition \ref{d:Bernardi,em,vi} and $vd$ of Definition \ref{d:Bernardi,vi,vi}, which our walk traverses without examining them as current edges.
-It turns out that these are always previously unexamined edges and that later they will be examined and kept, but these facts are not obvious from the definition.
-For the time being let us reinforce that even if a traversed edge was later removed, we would still count it as traversed.
+It turns out that even if they are previously unexamined edges, later they will be examined and kept, but these facts are not obvious from the definition.
+For now, let us reinforce that even if a traversed edge was later removed, we would still count it as traversed.

 \begin{ex} Let $G$ be the plane bipartite graph shown in Figure \ref{fig:apapirrasokatir}, with the three emerald (green) nodes forming the color class $E$ and the four violet (blue) ones the color class $V$.
 We will refer to the elements of $E$ as top, left, and right.
 A ribbon structure is chosen so that at emerald nodes the cyclic order of the incident edges is clockwise, whereas at violet nodes it is counterclockwise.
 In the first panel of Figure \ref{fig:apapirrasokatir} we show (using a particular embedding in $3$-space) the associated ribbon surface that was described in Remark \ref{rem:surface}.
-Also indicated (in the lower left) is the base point; equivalently, our base node is the left emerald point and our base edge is the vertical one on the left.
+Also indicated (in the lower left) is the base point; equivalently, our base node is the left emerald node and our base edge is the vertical one on the left.

 The numbers $0,1,2$ written over the emerald nodes form a hypertree on $E$.
 In panels $2$--$11$ we show how the (ht:$E$, cut:$E$) Bernardi process operates with this input.
-At first there is just the hypertree and the process starts from the base point.
+At first there is just the hypertree and the process is at the base point.

 In the first step, which is probably the most interesting one in this example, the base edge is current.
 The hypertree calls for a realization (a tree) of degree $1+1=2$ at the base node, so one might expect that the first of the three incident edges will be removed.
 However if we did that, then in the remaining graph, all four edges of the bottom rhombus would be `wanted' by the hypertree: the left two to make the base node degree $2$, and the right two to make the right emerald node degree $2+1=3$.
 In other words, in the remaining graph it would not be possible to realize the given numbers as the degrees (minus $1$) of a spanning tree.
 Thus the Bernardi process will not remove the base edge, rather it will traverse it, which then will force it to traverse the upper left edge of $G$ as well.